-Border Immersion is not only a Program but the understanding of the border as a space of joining rather than separating, one that fosters engagement and relationships.
+Beyond Borders is not only a Program but the understanding of the border as a space of joining rather than separating, one that fosters engagement and relationships.
 CASA offers one-day immersion experiences in San Diego and Tijuana where you can learn from individuals who have experienced the challenges and opportunities of life along “the fence.”
-On a Border Immersion, social, political, and economic issues of the region are seen through the eyes of our community partners on both sides of the border.
-These trips are led by our student leadership team, Beyond Borders, that accompanies participants through the immersion experience using the tools of orientation and reflection.
+With Beyond Borders; social, political, and economic issues of the region are seen through the eyes of our community partners on both sides of the border.
+These trips are led by our student leadership team, that accompanies participants through the immersion experience using the tools of orientation and reflection.

 USD students bridge the gap between USD and the students with intellectual disabilities at Mesa Community College in the TRACE (Transition Resources for Adult Community Education) program.
-The goal of Cool Club is to show that, as college students, our similarities outweigh our differences.
-Volunteers engage with the TRACE students through various arts/crafts and sports activities.
-Cool Club meets every Tuesday and Thursday from 1:45 - 3:00 p.m. in SLP320.
+Cool Kids Club is building relationships with differently abled young adults through crafts, games, and conversations on Tuesdays and Thursdays from 1:30–3:15pm.
 Transportation is provided.

-For more information or to join, please contact Makenzie Melheim at firstname.lastname@example.org or Aurora Espinoza at email@example.com
+For more information or to join, please contact Zia Yurchuck firstname.lastname@example.org

 For over 15 years MC CASA has partnered with Bayside Community Center, local schools, and the YMCA after school programs to create an annual Fall Fest for the youth of Linda Vista.
 USD Greek Life, AS, various clubs and orgs and individual students create innovative booths and activities for local children to provide them with a safe and fun Halloween event.